TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 27/Acts 27.5.md

 ---

-And when we had sailed across the sea which is off Cilicia and Pamphylia, we came to Myra, [a city] of Lycia.
+When we had sailed across the sea which is off Cilicia and Pamphylia, we came to Myra, a city of Lycia.